 About Dr. Marshall Teitelbaum

-Dr. Marshall Teitelbaum is a psychiatrist serving children, adolescents, and adults in Jupiter, Florida.
-He is board certified by the American Board of Psychiatry and Neurology in both adult and child/adolescent psychiatry.
-With nearly three decades in private practice, he provides the kind of experienced, attentive care that families depend on.
+Dr. Marshall Teitelbaum is a psychiatrist serving children, adolescents, and adults in the South Florida community.
+He is board certified in child and adolescent psychiatry by the American Board of Psychiatry and Neurology and trained in adult psychiatry.
+With over 30 years in South Florida and a solo private practice since 1998, he provides the kind of experienced, attentive care that families depend on.
 Most patients know him as Dr. T.

 Background and Training